 The Leica M10 (Typ 3656) and the Panasonic Lumix DMC-FZ2500 (labelled Panasonic FZ2000 in some countries) are two digital cameras that were revealed to the public, respectively, in January 2017 and September 2016.
-The M10 is a rangefinder-style mirrorless camera, while the FZ2500 is a fixed lens compact.
+The M10 is a rangefinder-focusing mirrorless camera, while the FZ2500 is a fixed lens compact.
 The cameras are based on a full frame (M10) and an one-inch (FZ2500) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Panasonic provides 20 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica M10 (Typ 3656) and the Panasonic Lumix DMC-FZ2500?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Leica M10 and the Panasonic FZ2500 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The M10 can be obtained in two different colors (black, silver), while the FZ2500 is only available in black.